neok/oioi-documentation/docs/index.rst

 This is the stable version of the OIOI, **version 3.**
 For other versions, open the menu on the very bottom left of the screen.

+.. warning:: Even though this version is marked as ``stable``,
+             new fields may be added to requests and responses.

+             Your service must still accept all responses.
+             You may ignore the additional fields or implement an update.

+             Requests will only get additional fields if they are optional.

 The main documentation for the OIOI is organized into a couple of sections:

 * :ref:`introduction-docs`